divanerd/dsp/05a-python.md

    **Lists** are *ordered collections of elements* --> ie: telephone number respository

-*List*
+1) **List**

 fruits = ['orange', 'apple', 'pear', 'banana', 'kiwi', 'apple', 'banana'] fruits.count('apple')

-*Set*
+2) **Set**
 engineers = Set(['John', 'Jane', 'Jack', 'Janice'])
 programmers = Set(['Jack', 'Sam', 'Susan', 'Janice'])
 managers = Set(['Jane', 'Jack', 'Susan', 'Zack'])
 employees = engineers | programmers | managers

-sets allows you to do operations such as intersection, union, difference, and symmetric difference.
+Sets allows you to do operations such as intersection, union, difference, and symmetric difference.
 Sets doesn't allow indexing and are implemented on hash tables.
 Lists are variable-length arrays.
 In lists the elements are accessed by indices.
 When you want to store some values which you'll be iterating over, Python's list constructs are slightly faster.
 However, if you'll be storing (unique) values in order to check for their existence, then sets are significantly faster (constant time not based on size of set).

 ---